model-checking/cbmc-training/docs/src/management/Debug-an-error-trace.md

 ## How can I tell if my proof is over-constrained?

-This will normally appear in coverage - overconstrained proofs will usually have unreachable portions of code.
+This will normally appear in coverage - over-constrained proofs will usually have unreachable portions of code.
 You can also add a "smoke test", but adding assertions that you expect to fail to the code (which can be as simple as `assert(0)`).
 If these assertions do not fail, then something is wrong with your proof.